datnguyen1215/hsmjs/README.md

 - 🛡️ **Transition Guards** - Conditional transitions based on context
 - 🎪 **Event System** - Subscribe to state changes and transitions
 - 🌍 **Global Handlers** - Handle events from any state
+- 📜 **History & Rollback** - Track transitions and rollback to previous states

 ### Developer Experience
 - 🪶 **Zero Dependencies** - ~10KB minified, no bloat